gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

 #### Configure the plugin

-In order to work properly, the plugin needs to be configured properly.
-You need to enable the plugin and configure your issue tracker.
+In order to work properly, the plugin needs to be enabled and configured properly.
 This can be done using these options:

 1. `kirby.reporter.enabled`
 2. `kirby-reporter.repository`